 Why volunteer with Woodcraft Folk?

-The Woodcraft Folk is proud of its work and for over eighty-five years, we've been working with children and young people, aiming to develop their self-confidence and ability to act in society.
+The Woodcraft Folk is proud of its work and for over ninety years, we've been working with children and young people, aiming to develop their self-confidence and ability to act in society.
 However, there are still many areas of Britain, both in cities and rural areas, where children and young people have no opportunity to take part in Woodcraft Folk activities.
 To grow and develop as we are determined to do means we must complete the gaps in our map of existing groups.
 To do this, we need enthusiastic new volunteers - people just like you - to come forward.

 Maddy's volunteering journey began in 1994 as she researched local activities for her 7 year old son.
 In her own words it all began with "If you could just help out at one Elfin session", from there she was hooked.
 Throughout the years her role within Woodcraft Folk has brought her much joy and satisfaction but notably she believes it was her volunteering work that kept her going through the tough times.
 When I asked Maddy if she could pick a high point, she replied "So many.... a small hand creeping into yours as you tell a spooky story, a cool and trendy teenager saying "remember when you told that spooky story."

 Not every week will go to plan - in many ways this reflects the independent and free spirit of Woodcraft Folk - but even the unexpected events are usually fun and rewarding.
 More importantly we believe that what we are trying to achieve is an important and worthwhile aim.
 As an adult leader, you will be joining a movement with a strong determination to build a better future for us all.
 As our principles say, we want a world based on equality, friendship, peace and social justice, through active co-operation.